 Make sure to match the size of the pan to the heating element, in order to ensure that less heat is lost to the surrounding air or that you're not wasting time heating up the pan.
 Also, try to use flat bottom pans when possible, as the more contact between burner and the pan, the more efficient cooking is.

 Take it Easy When Cleaning Up

 Chances are that after all of that food, cleaning up is going to be one of the last things you feel like doing.
 So make things easier on yourself by cleaning in an energy-efficient manner.
 Use your dishwasher to clean dishes after the big meal, first making sure to scrape them instead of rinsing them with hot water (which isn't really necessary unless food is really stuck) to save energy.
 Wait for food to cool before putting it into the refrigerator, so that it doesn't have to work harder than it needs to.

 Bonus Tip!Depending on where you live in the US, you may be able to save on your energy bills by securing a lower rate for your electricity and/or natural gas supply!
-Call us at 347-410-8789 to find the lowest rates available in your area code
+Call us at phone currently not available to find the lowest rates available in your area code